aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 1. On the Configure settings screen scroll down and click `Next`
 1. On the Review screen click `Create delivery screen`

-Alternatively your _AWS IoT Rule_ can achieve the Fan-in pattern with actions that send messages to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) where applications can read and act on telemetry data, [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/) to process data real time with SQL or Apache Flink, SQS message queues where you can asynchronously process messages, or another of the supported [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).
+Alternatively your _AWS IoT Rule_ can achieve the Fan-in pattern with actions that send messages to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) where other applications can read and act on buffered telemetry data, [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/) to perform analytics processing of data real time with SQL or Apache Flink, SQS message queues where you can asynchronously process messages, or any other of of the supported [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

 ### IoT Rule

 From the AWS IoT Console under the Act menu choose Create a Rule.
 1. Enter a name for your rule `FanIn_Device_Temperature`
-1. Provide a description like 'Processes temperature data from all devices in all plants.'
+1. Provide a description like 'Processes temperature data from all devices in plant1.'
-1. For Rule query statement leave the default SQL version of 2016-03-23 and replace the default query with `select * from 'dt/+/+/temp'`
+1. For Rule query statement leave the default SQL version of 2016-03-23 and replace the default query with `select * from 'dt/plant1/+/temp'`
 1. Add an action `Send a message to an Amazon Kinesis Firehose Stream`
 1. Click `Configure Action` and continue with details
 1. Select the Stream you created above `fan-in_device_temperature_stream`